micronaut-projects/micronaut-data/examples/example-jpa/README.md

 ## Native Image

-A native image can be built by installing GraalVM and running the following for Gradle:
+A native image can be built by installing GraalVM 19.1 or above and running the following for Gradle:

 ```bash
 $ ./gradlew assemble